Soviet Union in World War II: War crimes by Nazi Germany

 Despite harsh conditions, the war led to a spike in Soviet nationalism and unity.
 Soviet propaganda toned down extreme Communist rhetoric of the past as the people now rallied by a belief of protecting their Motherland against the evils of German invaders.
 Ethnic minorities thought to be collaborators were forced into exile.
 Religion, which was previously shunned, became a part of Communist Party propaganda campaign in the Soviet society in order to mobilize the religious elements.

 The social composition of Soviet society changed drastically during the war.
 There was a burst of marriages in June and July 1941 between people about to be separated by the war and in the next few years the marriage rate dropped off steeply, with the birth rate following shortly thereafter to only about half of what it would have been in peacetime.
 For this reason mothers with several children during the war received substantial honours and money benefits if they had a sufficient number of children—mothers could earn around 1,300 roubles for having their fourth child and earn up to 5,000 roubles for their 10th.

 German soldiers used to brand the bodies of captured partisan women – and other women as well – with the words "Whore for Hitler's troops" and rape them.
 Following their capture some German soldiers vividly bragged about committing rape and rape-homicide.
 Susan Brownmiller argues that rape played a pivotal role in Nazi aim to conquer and destroy people they considered inferior, such as Jews, Russians, and Poles.
 An extensive list of rapes committed by German soldiers was compiled in the so-called "Molotov Note" in 1942.
 Brownmiller points out that Nazis used rape as a weapon of terror.

-Examples of mass rapes in Soviet Union committed by German soldiers include

-Smolensk: German command opened a brothel for officers in which hundreds of women and girls were driven by force, often by arms and hair.

-Lviv: 32 women working in a garment factory were raped and murdered by German soldiers, in a public park.
-A priest trying to stop the atrocity was murdered.

-Lviv: Germans soldiers raped Jewish girls, who were murdered after getting pregnant.